fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand.md

 ms.localizationpriority: medium
 f1.keywords:
   - CSH
-ms.custom:
-  - Reporting
-description: How to set up a SMS Brand in Teams Admin Center
+description: Learn how to set up an SMS Brand to enable SMS in Microsoft Teams.
 ---

-# Setting up SMS Brand in Teams Admin Center
+# Create a Brand for SMS in Microsoft Teams

 This article is for IT administrators and IT professionals who are enabling Short Message Service (SMS) in Teams.
-It's an accompaniment when using Microsoft’s Teams Admin Center (TAC) to register their company Brand with The Campaign Registry (TCR).
+It's an accompaniment when using Microsoft's Teams Admin Center (TAC) to register their company Brand with The Campaign Registry (TCR).

+Before reading this article, make sure you've read [Plan for SMS in Teams](sms-overview.md).

+> [!NOTE]
+> United States and Puerto Rican customers must have an approved Brand and Campaign before enabling SMS for Teams Calling Plan numbers.
+>
+> Canadian customers can enable SMS for Canadian Teams Calling Plan numbers without appying for Brand and Campaign, but if a Canadian customer wants to support its users sending SMS messages to US numbers, then the Canadian customer must get an approved Brand and Campaign to access the US-based, 10DLC network.

 ## Prerequisites